meganchu2/CSE230-Project/README.md

 stack test
 ```

-If you have updated `tests/Test.hs` you may want to `build` before running tests:
+If you have updated any of the code in the `src` directory, you may want to `build` before running tests:
 ```bash
 stack build && stack test
 ```